SMPTE/smpte-32nf-tlx/json/schemaTest.md

   ## Modules Required
   sys, os.path, glob, traceback, getopt, inspect, json, jsonschema

-  ## Schema's Required
+  ## Schemas Required

   test-schema.json - defines the structure of a valid test suite, must be present in \<schemaPath\>
+  This schema file includes a description of both the overall test suite structure and the structure for individual test instances, and this schema can validate the same.

+  ## Test "Test Suites"

+  The tests/smpte-tlx-items-deliberateBadTests/ folder includes a number of test suites which are deliberately faulty for use in validating that schemaTest.py correctly recognizes, rejects, and diagnoses faulty test suite files.

+  ## Expected Use

 This application was developed to provide automated testing of the following schemas:
-  smpte-tlx-items.json - which is being deployed as an informative schema consistent with SMPTE ST 2120-2 - TLX Items smpte-tlx-profiles.json - which is being deployed as an informative schema consistent with SMPTE ST 2120-3 - TLX Profiles
+* smpte-tlx-items.json - an informative schema consistent with SMPTE ST 2120-2 - TLX Items
+* smpte-tlx-profiles.json - an informative schema consistent with SMPTE ST 2120-3 - TLX Profiles

+Test suites corresponding to these schemas can be found in tests/smpte-tlx-items/ and tests/smpte-tlx-profiles/ respectively.